-The Baker Library collection includes 175,000 volumes, a print periodical collection of 700 current subscriptions, a collection of 8,000 videos and DVDs, 600 downloadable audio and e-books and a popular reading collection of more than 650 titles.
+The Baker Library collection includes 180,000 volumes, a print periodical collection of 700 current subscriptions, a collection of 7,700 DVDs and 8,000 streaming films on demand, 600 audiobooks and a popular reading collection of more than 650 titles.
 The library also houses several special collections, including faculty publications, career resources and the Bentley University archives.
-The library's online resources for research and scholarship include over 160,000 e-books and more than 116 research databases linked to 55,000 full-text journals, articles and reports allowing the university community 24/7 access to a wealth of information.
+The library's online resources for research and scholarship include over 191,000 e-books and more than 80 online research databases linked to 55,000 full-text journals, articles and reports, allowing the university community 24/7 access to a wealth of information.